ros2/design/articles/ros2_threat_model.md

 ### Defining Robotic Systems Threats

-We will consider as a robotic system one or more general-purpose computer connected to one or more actuators or sensors.
+We will consider as a robotic system one or more general-purpose computers connected to one or more actuators or sensors.
 An actuator is defined as any device producing physical motion.
 A sensor is defined as any device capturing or recording a physical property.